Master of Arts, Communication

 Course Code Course Title Credit Hours COM 712 Quantitative Analysis in Communication Research 3 hrs COM 714 Qualitative Analysis in Communication Research 3 hrs COM 716 Rhetorical Analysis in Communication Research 3 hrs COM 718 Applied Communication Research Methods 3 hrs

 - Additional course work.
 Students are required to complete a minimum of 19 additional hours selected by advisement and approved by the Graduate Director, consistent with their professional, educational, and/or personal objectives.
 No more than 9 hours may be selected from departments other than Communication and Media, Journalism and Film.
 It is possible to complete all 19 credits in the Department of Communication.

 - Teaching Assistants.
-In addition to the above listed requirements, all graduate teaching assistants (TAs) must enroll in COM 710 during the first semester of their assistantship.
+In addition to the above listed requirements, anyone applying for a graduate assistantship in the Department of Communication must include a writing sample as part of the admission process.
+All graduate teaching assistants (TAs) must enroll in COM 710 during the first semester of their assistantship.
 See course description of COM 710 for additional information.

 - Research.
 Complete one of the following three research options.

 Option I: Completion of a thesis that is approved by committee, the Graduate Director and the Graduate College.
 The department further requires a public presentation of the thesis.
 Thesis credit shall be no more than six semester hours of the minimum required for a master's degree.

 Option II: Complete a seminar paper approved by a seminar paper advisor, a departmental committee on seminar papers, and the Graduate Director.
 The department further requires a public presentation of the seminar paper.
 A maximum of 3 credit hours of COM 796 may be used for the purpose of completing the seminar paper.